proudloyaltier/timedia/README.md

 # TiTanium
-Source code for a new browser developed by TiMedia built on :electron:.
+Source code for a new browser developed by TiMedia built on :electron: and written on :atom:.

 ## What is TiTanium?
-TiTanium is a brand new browser developed by TiMedia built on :electron:.
+TiTanium is a brand new browser developed by TiMedia built on :electron: and written on :atom:.

 ## How can I use it?
 You can download the Alpha builds from GitHub and run them, but they may be unstable.